-(1) All options held by the Company's chief executive officer and the named executive officers were granted under the Company's 1989 Stock Option Plan or the Company's 1996 Stock Option Plan.
+- (1) All options held by the Company's chief executive officer and the named executive officers were granted under the Company's 1989 Stock Option Plan or the Company's 1996 Stock Option Plan.
 All options granted under the 1989 Stock Option Plan and the 1996 Stock Option Plan are immediately exercisable.
 However, the Company can repurchase shares issued upon exercise of those options, at the exercise price, to the extent of the number of shares that have not vested if the optionee's employment terminates before all of the optionee's option shares become vested.
-The amounts under the headings entitled "Exercisable" reflect vested options as of July 31, 2003 and the amounts under the headings entitled "Unexercisable" reflect option shares that have not vested as of July 31, 2003.
+The amounts under the headings entitled "Exercisable" reflect vested options as of July 31, 2004, and the amounts under the headings entitled "Unexercisable" reflect option shares that have not vested as of July 31, 2004. - (2) Mr. Caccamisi's employment with the Company was terminated on April 30, 2004.